Old Yeller: Breed

 Old Yeller in the novel is described as being a "yellow cur".
 It has been claimed that the dog was actually modeled after the Yellow or Southern Black Mouth Cur or a Blue Lacy, the state dog of Texas.
 In the Disney film adaptation Yeller was portrayed by a yellow Labrador Retriever/Mastiff mix.

 Other books in the series

 The new puppy becomes the title character of the follow-up book Savage Sam (1962) and 1963 film adaptation.
 A third book, Little Arliss (1978), is set after the first two and features Travis' younger brother.

+Adaptations

+In 1973, Miller-Brody Productions recorded a dramatization of the book for Newbery Award Records.
+Narrated by Bob Kaliban, the dramatization featured Valerie Beaman, Earl Hammond, Scott Jacoby, Timothy Jerome, Linda Phillips, Sloane Shelton and Lawson Zerbe.